Google 4.6 ★★★★★

 ROFR (Right of First Refusal)

 Disney's contractual right to purchase any DVC resale contract at the agreed-upon price between buyer and seller.
 After a sale is agreed, the contract is submitted to Disney for ROFR review, which takes approximately 30 days.
 If Disney "exercises" ROFR, they buy the contract at the agreed price.
 If Disney "waives" ROFR, the sale proceeds to closing.
 Disney exercises ROFR more frequently on contracts priced below market average.
+For details on DVC membership, see Disney Vacation Club's official site.

 S